-Activation of the EOC by the CAO and the Fire Chief will be based on the following guidelines:
+Activation of the EOC by the CAO will be based on the following guidelines:

-- Emergency site(s) requires support in: - Coordination or acquisition of resources - Coordination of assisting or responding agencies - Coordination or management of large-scale/complex response is required - Significant population impacted or at risk - Uncertain response conditions - Risk of rapid escalation - A "state of emergency" or "declaration" has been issued by Markham or either Federal, Provincial or Regional authorities. - Significant information management issues need to be addressed - Major planned event (e.g. Olympics, dignitary visit) - Potential threats to be monitored (e.g. rising flood levels)
+- Emergency site(s) requires support in: - Coordination or acquisition of resources - Coordination of assisting or responding agencies - o Coordination or management of large-scale/complex response is required - Significant population impacted or at risk - Uncertain response conditions - Risk of rapid escalation - A "state of emergency" or "declaration" has been issued by Markham or either Federal, Provincial or Regional authorities. - Significant information management issues need to be addressed - Major planned event (e.g. Olympics, dignitary visit) - Potential threats to be monitored (e.g. rising flood levels)

-6.1.3 Informing Emergency Management Ontario (EMO)
+6.1.3 Informing Office of the Fire Marshall and Emergency Management (OFMEM)

-Emergency Management Ontario (EMO) is the provincial agency that liaises with municipalities to provide assistance and guidance during an emergency, if needed.
+Office of the Fire Marshall and Emergency Management (OFMEM) is the provincial agency that liaises with municipalities to provide assistance and guidance during an emergency, if needed.

-When the EOC is activated, the CAO must ensure that the Community Emergency Management Coordinator (CEMC) or a designate informs Emergency Management Ontario of the activation by a phone call to the EMO duty officer (Appendix B - Contact List) and then follow up in writing.
-The CEMC will continue to provide regular updates to EMO, as necessary.
+When the EOC is activated, the CAO must ensure that the Community Emergency Management Coordinator (CEMC) or a designate informs the Office of the Fire Marshall and Emergency Management by calling the OFMEM duty officer refer to Contact List in the Appendices and then follow up in writing.
+The CEMC will continue to provide regular updates to OFMEM, as necessary.